ETSURobotics/Club_Documents/Constitution.md

 - Club resources and projects should be used **ethically and responsibly**.
 - Collaboration and teamwork are **highly encouraged**.
 - Members must follow **ETSU student conduct policies**.
-- Intellectual property created within the club belongs to its **original creators**, unless stated otherwise in a project agreement.
+- Don't act a fool.

 ## 5. Club Organizational Roles
 ### **President**